maverickactuary/1actuary/content/3buildingblocks/reinsurance-against.md

 ## Avoiding reinsurance

+Our [planning article](/content/3buildingblocks/) suggested that reinsurance was the most important building block in protection.
+It's effective use should be part of your planning.

 All but one of the twelve largest protection insurers use substantial amounts of reinsurance.
 This has been their successful strategy since the 1990s, with the top insurers reinsuring 100% since c2011.

-While [reinsurance works for them](reinsurance-against.html) there are two examples of insurers not using much reinsurance.
+While [reinsurance works for them](reinsurance-for.html) there are two examples of insurers not using much reinsurance.
 This article considers both and their reasons for non-use.

 ## Reasons for not using reinsurance